4 Developing Media and Information Literacy through Dialogues about AI

 About the authors

-Rosa Thornley (she/her) is a lecturer for the English Department.
-She earned an MS American Studies with a Folklore emphasis from the College of Humanities at Utah State University, and BS in Business Administration from the Huntsman School of Business, with an American Studies minor from the College of Humanities at USU.
+Rosa Thornley (she/her) is a Lecturer for the English Department.
+She earned an MS in American Studies with a Folklore emphasis from the Department of English at Utah State University, and a BS in Business Administration from the Department of Management, with an American Studies minor from the Department of English at Utah State University.
 She teaches composition courses, along with Farm Literature and Culture, and Literature by Women.
-Her research interests are improving metacognitive skills in literature and composition classes, and folkloric aspects of the vernacular architecture found in Icelandic sheep réttir.
+Her research interests are improving metacognitive skills in literature and composition students, and folkloric aspects of the vernacular architecture found in Icelandic sheep réttir.

 Dory Rosenberg (she/her) is a Reference & Instruction Librarian at Utah State University Libraries and has served as the Libraries’ Instruction Coordinator since 2020.
 She earned her MLIS at the University of Pittsburgh and an MA in English from Kansas State University.
 Her current research interests focus on library instruction program assessment and development.